prmehta24/Conversational-Booking-Agent/README.md

 * 4 hours complete:
     * Rewired frontend to fetch messagesList to display from backend.
     * Updating backend to fix 'blocked by CORS policy' issue.
+* 4.5 hours complete:
+    * Fixed CORS issue with backend.
+    * Cleaned up logs in frontend.
+    * Updated addMessage function in frontend to send a POST request to the backend addMessage endpoint.

 # Instructions to Run
 * To active virtual env with git bash: 'source .venv/Scripts/activate'